emctague/netkv/README.md

 ## The basics

 Netkv maps string keys to string values.
-Launch the server like this>
+Launch the server like this:

     netkv <file> <port>